selabhvl/py-mcdc/README.md

 - Install the dependencies:
    `pip3 install -r requirements.txt`

-- Install the Graphviz packages (usefully when you want to visualize roBDDs):
+- Install the Graphviz packages (useful when you want to visualize roBDDs):

     ```
     apt-get update